Sweet Minou Mystery

 “Ghostly for sure,” said April, as she gazed at the girl’s eyes that stared back with a nearly-living force.

 “You know, cyanotypes were a pretty cheap method for producing prints back in the day, and you can still make them,” Theo took another look at the photograph.
-“Even new ones have a old look to them, but I’m basically certain this is an antique.”
+“Even new ones have an old look to them, but I’m basically certain this is an antique.”

 “Well that solves that mystery,” April took the photograph and slid it back into its makeshift sleeve, “next mystery is: how did it get into the workshop?”
 They all pondered a bit, and April knew it wasn’t a question with an answer, or at least, not one they could find right then.
 “Something else happened, though.
 Tony didn’t show up to work today, and my parents are super worried.
 It’s definitely not like him to do something like that without warning, but also, things have been…strange, lately…random things have been missing, and this morning it was all of my dad’s knife collection.
 Tony also seemed a little distant yesterday before this.
 I don’t know, I just have a bad feeling.”